neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

 **-- CrosshairWidget**

-* def set_sample_options(sample_types:[str]) --> None : The function sets the Sample options (Single Crystal and Powder) to be used as radio button options during the widget's initialization.
+* def set_experiment_options(experiment_types:[str]) --> None : The function sets the Experiment options (Single Crystal and Powder) to be used as radio button options during the widget's initialization.
 * def set_plot_options(plot_types:[str]) --> None : The function sets the plot type options, e.g. alpha_s, to be used as combobox options during the widget's initialization.
 * def set_qmod(qmod:float) --> None: The function sets the mod_q value from qmod parameter.
 * def set_qmod_readonly(readonly:bool) --> None : The function sets/unsets the qmod text readonly property based on the readonly flag.
-* def sample_type_update() --> None :   The function wraps the Presenter call.
-Example usage: it is called on sample type radio toggled
+* def experiment_type_update() --> None :   The function wraps the Presenter call.
+Example usage: it is called on experiment type radio toggled
 * def parameters_update() --> None : The function wraps the Presenter call.
 Example usage: it is called at every parameter update event.
 * def toggle_crystal_parameters(show:bool) --> None : The function hides/shows the SingleCrystalParametersWidget based on the show flag.
 * def validation_status() --> Bool : The function checks all the CrosshairWidget's parameters' validation status.
 It returns True, if and only if all parameters are valid, else False.